Structural Integrity Reserve Study

 The reserve study also serves as a way for the condominium board to plan for future expenses and prioritize maintenance and repair projects.
 By knowing what major repairs and replacements are on the horizon, the board can allocate funds accordingly and ensure that the common areas are well-maintained and safe for all residents.

 ALL Elements covered in the Structural Integrity Reserve Study

 The study must encompass, at a minimum, the structural components of the following systems: Roofs, Load-bearing walls, Primary structural members, Floors, Foundations, Fireproofing and Fire protection systems, Plumbing, Electrical systems, Waterproofing and exterior painting, Windows, and Mechanical systems.

 Additionally, any item with a deferred maintenance expense or replacement cost greater than $10,000, which if not repaired or replaced could adversely impact the building’s structural integrity, must be included in the study.

-As SB-4D is a recently introduced legislation and remains subject to interpretation and discussion until the conclusion of 2023, it may be necessary to undertake further efforts to adhere to modifications to the law as fresh guidance is issued by the Florida Legislature, Florida Building Commission, and Florida State Fire Marshall.
+As SB-4D is a recently introduced legislation and may be necessary to undertake further efforts to adhere to modifications to the law as fresh guidance is issued by the Florida Legislature, Florida Building Commission, and Florida State Fire Marshall.

-In Summary, there are several elements that are covered in the Florida Structural Reserve Study.
+In Summary, several elements are covered in the Florida Structural Reserve Study.
 These elements include the following: